proddata/crate/docs/config/cluster.rst

 **cluster.routing.allocation.include.***
   | *Runtime:*  ``yes``

-  Only :ref:`allocate shards <glossary-shard-allocation>` on nodes where one of the specified values matches the attribute.
+  Only :ref:`allocate shards <gloss-shard-allocation>` on nodes where one of the specified values matches the attribute.

   For example::